Rohan5manza/content-ops-starter-2/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Learn AI fundamentals.
+      text: Learn AI.
 From basics to breakthroughs.
       color: text-dark
       type: TitleBlock
     subtitle: Join us to kickstart your career in AI.